 - You can also ask them certain factors related to your preferred property type, their viability for your business model, and the lease cost

 - Lastly, you may ask them how many clients they are currently handling to ensure they have the time and fortitude to represent you and your business.

-Steven R. Goldstein, a seasoned tenant rep, has been assisting business owners since 1991 under the ChicagoBroker.com banner.
-Having the skills and expertise, he has successfully guided his clients throughout the transaction process, step-by-step.
-Not only will he negotiate an advantageous deal but will also help you avoid market pitfalls for lucrative commercial lease for years to come.
+For example, I am a seasoned tenant rep and have been assisting business owners since 1991 under the ChicagoBroker.com banner.
+Having the skills and expertise, I have successfully guided clients throughout the transaction process, step-by-step.
+Not only will I negotiate an advantageous deal but will also help you avoid market pitfalls for lucrative commercial leases for years to come.

 Once you’ve picked the right rep for your company, you will want to know the cost of his services.
 It is one of the most natural queries one can have when hiring someone—-but the best part is, you don’t need to spend a dime on your tenant rep.